 Better Wi-Fi won’t make your Internet better

 Internet and Wi-Fi are two different things.
 If you have a super-fast broadband connection — like Gigabit-class one — then faster Wi-Fi will definitely help.
-But if you have a modest plan, something of 100 Mbps or slower, chances are upgrading your Wi-Fi won’t bring about any difference in terms of the online experience.
+But if you have a modest plan, something of 100 Mbps or slower, chances are upgrading your Wi-Fi won’t bring about any difference in your online experience.

 A wireless connection takes two

 That’s right.
 You need devices of the same standard to enjoy a new router’s performance grade.
 Keep in mind that when talking about a Wi-Fi standard, the vendor always assumes all devices involved are of the same Wi-Fi tier.

 That said, if you use a bunch of old Wi-Fi 4 clients, a brand-new top-notch Wi-Fi 6 router won’t make things better.
 In fact, it might make things a bit worse.

 Key to pick a Wi-Fi Router: Figuring out what you need

 This is the critical part of getting the right Wi-Fi equipment.

 “We don’t need a super-duper one.
 We’re basic users.
 We just surf the web, stream movies, kids play games, and make video calls once in a while.
 The usual stuff, nothing special.”

 Well, hello, that’s almost all there is to home networking needs.